-A large U.S. based energy operator sought to modernize its approach to OT cyber risk assessment by adopting a structured, repeatable methodology capable of quantifying cyber‑physical risk across complex operational environments.
-The organization engaged Armexa to design and deliver a customized CyberBowtie assessment framework, integrated into the Sphera PHA‑Pro platform, to enhance security measure evaluation, strengthen risk communication, and align cybersecurity practices with enterprise risk tolerance criteria.
+A Global Integrated O&G operator sought to modernize its approach to OT cyber risk assessment by adopting a structured, repeatable methodology capable of quantifying cyber‑physical risk across complex operational environments.
+The organization engaged Armexa to design and deliver a customized OT cyber risk assessment framework, based on industry standards such as ISA/IEC 62443-3-2, to evaluate effectiveness of existing safeguards, strengthen risk communication, and align cybersecurity practices with enterprise risk tolerance criteria.

 Problem